OpenStruct/goeasycli/README.md

         └── utils.go
 ```

-This structure provides a solid foundation for your Go project, organized into common directories for configuration, controllers, database handling, logging, middleware, models, routes, templates, seeds and utilities.
+This structure provides a solid foundation for your Go project, organized into common directories for configuration, controllers, database handling, logging, middleware, models, routes, templates, seeds, and utilities.

 ## 🏛️ Folder Structure Details